Want to grow your Snake plant tall?

 This will help the plant get back to its original growing pace.

-So, you should check the soil instead of the leaves before watering the plant.
+So, check the soil instead of the leaves before watering the plant.

 Now, let’s look at the following section, where I have shared a few answers to the FAQs around this issue.

-Apart from these factors, you may also have a different variety of the plant that won't be too tall.
+It depends on many factors, including sunlight, water, and pot size.
+Besides, you may also have a different variety of plants that won’t grow too tall.

 Yes, it can get bigger if you provide a decent space in the pot.

-If there is still no problem, you should support the plant with threads or stakes.
+If there is still no problem, support the plant with threads or stakes.

 Yes, it can stay tiny for a long time if it doesn’t receive sunlight and space in the pot.